 - Assume a proactive role in improving the delivery of health care in the state of South Carolina and beyond.

 - Advocate and educate for the full scope of practice for advanced practice nurses.

 - Promote interprofessional collaboration to improve the quality and safety of care.

-- Utilize technology to improve health outcomes.
+- Expand the use of technology to improve health outcomes.

 College of Nursing Accreditation